robzolkos/lexxy/README.md

 ## Features

-- Built on top of [Lexical](https://lexical.dev), Meta's powerful text editor framework.
+- Built on top of [Lexical](https://lexical.dev): Meta's powerful text editor framework.
 - Good HTML semantics.
-A paragraph is a paragraph.
+Paragraphs are real `<p>` tags, as they should be.
-- Markdown support: shortcuts, formatting on paste.
+- Markdown support: shortcuts, auto-formatting on paste.
 - Real-time code syntax highlighting.
 - Create links by pasting URLs on selected text.
 - Configurable prompts.
 Support for mentions and other interactive prompts with multiple loading and filtering strategies.
+- Preview attachments like PDFs and Videos in the editor.
 - Works seamlessly with Action Text, generating the same canonical HTML format it expects for attachments.

 ## Configuration